 - Biological or local food: Typical dishes of the local cuisine.
 Mineral water from local springs;

-- Accessible without car: It’s possible to reach the accommodation using public means of transport GTT;
+- Accessible without a car: It’s possible to reach the accommodation using public means of transport GTT;

-- Ecological cleaning products: Detergents used to clean rooms, sheets and dishes are made with natural products.
-Detergents are biodegradable and eco-friendly, guests’ soaps are natural and biological;
+- Ecological cleaning products: Detergents used to clean rooms, sheets, and dishes are made with natural products.
+Detergents are biodegradable and eco-friendly, and guests’ soaps are natural and biological;

-- More than 80% separate collection: They collect, recycle and dispose of waste (paper, plastic, aluminum, organic and residual waste) in the adequate way, passing 80% of separate collection.
+- More than 80% separate collection: They collect, recycle and dispose of waste (paper, plastic, aluminum, organic and residual waste) in an adequate way, passing 80% of separate collection.

 - Low-energy lights: The accommodation reduces electric energy consumption by using energy-saving lights.
-More than 80% of the installed lights is of Class A energetic efficiency.
+More than 80% of the installed lights are of Class A energetic efficiency.